Back to all articles

 Replenishment policy

 Set tighter reorder points and shorter review windows for A items.
-Use simpler min-max controls for C items where service risk is lower.
+Use simpler min-max controls for C items.
+Pair this with a proper safety stock calculation for A items first.

 Slotting and location